YunoHost-Apps/streama_ynh/README.md

 > *This package allows you to install Streama quickly and simply on a YunoHost server.
 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

+## Overview
+Streama is a free self hosted media streaming server running on Java, that you can install on your Linux distribution.
+Its features are similar to those of Kodi and Plex and it is simply a matter of personal choice which one you would like to use.

 **Shipped version:** 1.9.2

 ## Screenshots